DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

 ## Further Learning

-This article is merely a shallow dive into the depths of SEO optimization--consider it a primer for further learning.
-To learn more, check out the following resources:
+This article is merely a shallow dive into the depths of SEO optimization--consider it a primer for further learning and a gentle introduction to some SEO concepts with a Gatsby twist.
+To truly master these concepts is outside the scope of this article, but it truly is fascinating stuff that can directly lead to more eyes on your content!

+Thanks for reading--I cannot wait to see what you build next. 💪

+### References

 - Facebook uses the [Open Graph][og] tag format
 - Twitter uses `twitter:` keywords.
 See [Twitter Cards][twitter-cards] for more info